uwplse/pumpkin-pi/README.md

 This is especially useful when there are many possible equivalences and you'd like to use a particular one, but let DEVOID figure out the rest.
 See [Swap.v](/plugin/coq/Swap.v) for examples of this.

+To use a custom equivalence not at all supported by one of the four search procedures, like switching between unary and binary natural numbers, check out two examples [here](/plugin/coq/nonorn.v) and [here](https://github.com/uwplse/ornamental-search/blob/master/plugin/coq/playground/constr_refactor.v).
+These examples set manual configuration and essentially skip the search procedure.
+We will document them soon!

 ##### Ambiguity